matrix-org/matrix-hookshot/docs/setup/gitlab.md

     secret: secrettoken
 ```

-You neeed to list all the instances you plan to connect to in the `config.yml`.
+You need to list all the instances you plan to connect to in the `config.yml`.
 This is
 used so that users can give a short name like `gitlab` or `matrix.org` when they want
 to specify an instance.